rawiriblundell/sh_libpath/README.md

 >
 > Abraham Maslow

 And some might see this kind of effort as falling into that trap.
 I don't.
-Sometimes a nail really is a nail and we shouldn't have to tolerate a $5 Walmart hammer when we could have something more like a 20oz Estwing.
-And, sometimes, the people who are on team spanners really shouldn't talk about hammers and nails.
-I mean... you can hammer in a nail with a spanner, but it's not pretty...
+Sometimes a nail really is a nail, and suggesting that you hit it with a spanner is idiotic.
+Nor should we have to tolerate a $5 Walmart hammer when we could have something more like a 20oz Estwing.
+And, sometimes, the people who are on team spanners really shouldn't talk about hammers and nails because it's not in their wheelhouse.
+I mean... you _can_ hammer in a nail with a spanner, but it's not pretty...

 See, also: [Master Foo and the Ten Thousand Lines](http://www.catb.org/~esr/writings/unix-koans/ten-thousand.html)